Local functional equations for submodule zeta functions associated to nilpotent algebras of endomorphisms: Introduction

 In contrast to Assumption~\ref{ass}, Condition~\ref{con} \emph{does} delineate an interesting property.
-In Section~\ref{sec:nil} we discuss, along with several examples and applications of Theorem~\ref{thm:main} in the context of ideal zeta functions of nilpotent Lie lattices, a number of known examples of such lattices whose generic local ideal zeta functions do \emph{not} satisfy the kind of functional equations established by Theorem~\ref{thm:main}.
-To our knowledge, in all cases of ideal zeta functions of nilpotent Lie lattices which are known to satisfy generic local functional equations, Condition~\ref{con} is satisfied, supporting the speculation that it may actually be necessary for such functional equations.
+In Section~\ref{sec:nil} we discuss, along with several examples and applications of Theorem~\ref{thm:main} in the context of ideal zeta functions of nilpotent Lie lattices, a number of known examples of such lattices whose generic local ideal zeta functions do \emph{not} satisfy the kind of functional equations established by Theorem~\ref{thm:main}. \revone{We also comment in Section~\ref{sec:nil} on connections between Theorem~\ref{thm:main} and related work by du Sautoy and Woodward.} To our knowledge, in all cases of ideal zeta functions of nilpotent Lie lattices which are known to satisfy generic local functional equations, Condition~\ref{con} is satisfied, supporting the speculation that it may actually be necessary for such functional equations. \revone{An analogy with Igusa's local zeta function, however, suggests a caveat; cf.\ Section~\ref{subsec:ilzf}.

-Theorem~\ref{thm:main} may be viewed as an analogue of the functional equation for the generic Igusa local zeta functions associated to a {homogeneous} polynomial over $\Gri$, as proven by Denef and Meuser~\cite{DenefMeuser/91}.
+Indeed, }Theorem~\ref{thm:main} may be viewed as an analogue of the functional equation for the generic Igusa local zeta functions associated to a {homogeneous} polynomial over $\Gri$\revone{;~\cite{DenefMeuser/91}}.
 In the light of this analogy, Condition~\ref{con} may be viewed as a ``homogeneity condition'' for nilpotent algebras of endomorphisms.
-For a further discussion of the connection with Igusa's local zeta function, necessary vs.\ sufficient conditions for local functional equations for submodule zeta functions, and potential interpretations of the left hand side of \eqref{equ:funeq.submodule}, see Section~\ref{sec:nec.vs.suff}.
+For a further discussion of the connection with Igusa's local zeta function, necessary vs.\ sufficient conditions for local functional equations for submodule zeta functions, and potential interpretations of the left-hand side of \eqref{equ:funeq.submodule}, see Section~\ref{sec:nec.vs.suff}.

 The proof of Theorem~\ref{thm:main} is given in Section~\ref{subsec:proof.main.thm}.